Does Homeowners Insurance Cover Structural Damage?

 Structural Insurance: Where to Buy

-You can buy homeowners insurance from major insurers like Progressive, State Farm and GEICO.
+Buy homeowners insurance from major insurers like Progressive, State Farm and GEICO.
 Smaller providers such as Hippo and Lemonade also offer coverage options worth considering.
-To find the best policy for your needs, compare quotes from multiple insurers before choosing a provider.
+Compare quotes from multiple insurers to find the most affordable home insurance policy for your needs.

 The average cost of homeowners insurance in the U.S. is around $175 per month, but your rate will vary based on your home’s value, location and coverage selections.
 You can use MoneyGeek’s personal property calculator below to estimate how much insurance you need.